Application Process Simplified

 By accepting this grant, you commit to submit a manuscript for publication to a peer review journal within six months after this presentation.
 Send a copy of the manuscript to CRS.

-*Per University policy, all travel must be approved by the Provost.
+*Per University policy, all travel must be approved by the Dean.
 If your project requires you to travel, make sure you submit a pre-approval form.
-Provost approval is not required by the CRS committee, rather it is needed by Controller's Office.
-Therefore, you may submit this form after the CRS application deadline, so long as it is received by the Provost at least thirty days prior to the date of travel.
+You may submit this form after the CRS application deadline, so long as it is received by the Dean's Office at least thirty days prior to the date of travel.

 Option 3: PUBLICATION